Birds of North Carolina:

 Piedmont Transient.
 Casual in spring migration, with only four reports -- 30 Mar, and 1-18 May (no Apr records); very rare to locally rare (and normally only when extensive mudflats are exposed, especially at Falls and Jordan lakes) in fall.
 Normal fall dates are mid-Jul to late Sep; also, one very late at Jordan Lake from 24 Oct - 2 Nov 1979.
 Peak counts: 8 (peak one-day count), Jordan Lake, 19-28 Aug 2002; 7 (peak one-day count), Winston-Salem, 1-10 May 1978.

 Mountains Transient, mainly known from Henderson, where casual to very rare in each season.
 Records from this county are (all singles except as noted): on 14 May 2001, on 26 Apr 2010, 2 on 19 May 2018, and 8-10 May 2020 -- spring; and 4 after Tropical Storm Frances at Hooper Lane on 8 Sep 2004, at Hooper Lane on 30 Aug 2005, and at Hooper Lane on 26 Aug 2008 -- fall.
-The only other records are a very old collection record at Highlands (Macon) on 21 May 1896; and two photographed at Biltmore Estate (Buncombe) on 17 May 2018.
-The latter two birds may have been the same two as seen at Hooper Lane in Henderson two days later (mentioned above).
+The only other records are a very old collection record at Highlands (Macon) on 21 May 1896; two photographed at Biltmore Estate (Buncombe) on 17 May 2018; and one at Biltmore Estate on 9 May 2024.

 Finding Tips The species could formerly be found with some regularity only at the Pea and Bodie island ponds; now (2023) it can be hard to find -- the best spots are at Pea Island (North and South ponds) and around the tidal pond at Cape Hatteras Point.
 It is easiest to find from late Jul to early Sep.
 Inland, try at large reservoirs such as Falls and Jordan lakes (when there are mudflats).